gsonnenf/chimera-patterns/README.md

 ```

+### Observable
-**Observable**: I still need to clean this one up.
+I still need to clean this one up.

 ....

+### AsyncCallbackListCompleteNotifier
-**AsyncCallbackListCompleteNotifier**: Often times when making multiple asynchronous calls one has to wait for all of them to finish without blocking before continuing.
+Often times when making multiple asynchronous calls one has to wait for all of them to finish without blocking before continuing.
 With the Asynchronous Callback List Complete Notifier you can observe a list of callbacks to observe for execution, and when they have all been called, trigger an onCompleted event.

-Usage:
+**Usage:**
 ```Javascript

 notifier = new AsyncCallbackListCompleteNotifier();